St Francis CE Primary School Curriculum

 KEY STAGE 1 AND 2

 Long term planning for Key Stage One and Two is devised using the National Curriculum.
-Teachers work in phases (Years 1/2, 3/4, 4/5 and 5/6) to ensure that all of the statutory elements are covered whilst also enabling breadth and depth of knowledge, skills and understanding to be achieved.
+Teacher ensure that all of the statutory elements are covered whilst also enabling breadth and depth of knowledge, skills and understanding to be achieved.

-With the presence of mixed year classes, the curriculum is mostly planned on a two year cycle, with teachers working in phase teams to provide children with exciting learning opportunities centred around a termly project using Cornerstones.
+The curriculum is now mostly planned on a single year cycle, with teachers working in phase teams to provide children with exciting learning opportunities centred around a termly project using Cornerstones.
 Class teachers then differentiate termly plans accordingly in order to provide an appropriate challenge level for all pupils.